agasior093/it-interview/README.md

 ### Does Java support multiple inheritance?

 ### Can `Enum` extend other class?
 Can it implement interface?

+It can't extend other class, but can implement interface.
+TODO explain why

 ### Will this compile and work properly?
 Why?